lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 ### Finishing up

-You can once again pop your brain-stack back until we're in `RSpec::Core::Commandline#run`; having run all of the example groups, RSpec will do a little bit of tidy up, and finally return back up through the stack until printing the results of the run to the console before interpreter properly quits.
+You can once again pop your brain-stack back until we're in `RSpec::Core::Commandline#run`.

+Having run all of the example groups, RSpec will do a little bit of tidy up, and finally return back up through the stack.
+Along the way printing the results of the run to the console is performed, before interpreter finally, properly quits.

 *Phew*.
 You deserve another rest.